MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 ## Phrase list definition

-A [phrase list][11] is a list of words, phrases, numbers or other characters that help identify the concept you are trying to identify.
+A [phrase list][11] is a list of words, phrases, numbers or other characters that help find the concept you are trying to identify.
 The list is case-insensitive.

 You can describe phrase list entities using the following notation: